open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 9 - Be part of the team

-Once you have finished step 8, sync your community with the nation (as you did in Step 7 - [Nation Planet tab](vi-nation.md)).
+After completing Step 8, sync your community with the nation, just as you did in [Step 7 - Nation Planet](vi-nation.md#Sync_With_the_Nation).

+Next, follow the [Planet Development Setup Tutorial](vi-docker-development-tutorial.md) to set up your development environment for Planet.

-Next thing is to add yourself to the virtual intern list found in [vi-team.md](vi-team.md) and create a pull request.
-Message us ("@mutugiii", "@dogi" and "@vi-software") in our Discord #vi-software channel so that we can set up a meeting and add you to the team as soon as possible.
+Once your setup is complete, add yourself to the virtual intern list in [vi-team.md](vi-team.md) and submit a pull request.
+Then, message us ("@mutugiii", "@dogi", and "@vi-software") in the Discord #vi-software channel so we can schedule a meeting and officially add you to the team.

-Make sure to read through the [software engineering intern orientation document](vi-intern-orientation.md) before the meeting.
+Please make sure to review the [Software Engineering Intern Orientation document](vi-intern-orientation.md) before the meeting.